Universal541/brianreymore/src/content/essays/rights-and-responsibilities.md

 Fast.

-This resentment is dangerous.

-Because once compassion collapses, reactionary politics rushes into the vacuum.

-People stop seeing human beings.
+This resentment is dangerous because once compassion collapses, reactionary politics rushes into the vacuum.
+People stop seeing human beings and start seeing symbols, problems, threats, or burdens.

-They start seeing symbols.

-Problems.

-Threats.

-Burdens.

-And dehumanization spreads in both directions.
+Dehumanization spreads in both directions.

 The struggling feel abandoned.